Lotus Seed

 Health Benefits

-- Rich in antioxidants including flavonoids and alkaloids that reduce inflammation and support cellular health
+- Offers antioxidants and polyphenols that help reduce inflammation

 Buying Guide